“Probate” Can Mean Many Different Things

-In Arizona, the probate court is the division of the Arizona Superior Court that handles matters involving the property and debts of a person who has died and matters involving people who need protection, such as guardianship or conservatorship.
+In Arizona, the probate court is the division of the Arizona Superior Court that handles matters involving the property and debts of a person who has died.
+The court also handles legal matters involving people who need protection, such as guardianship or conservatorship.

 Probate a Will

 In this sense, the term “probate” refers to the legal process of filing a will with the court in order to prove its validity.
-As a general rule, a will has no legal effect until its genuineness has been proven to the court by testimony, or the Probate Registrar if the will is “self-proving”, and it has been admitted to probate.
+As a general rule, a will has no legal effect until its genuineness has been proven to the court by testimony, or to the Probate Registrar if the will is “self-proving.”
+The will must also have been admitted to probate.